dbcli/mycli/README.md

 ```
     $ sudo apt-get update
-    $ sudo apt-get install pgcli
+    $ sudo apt-get install mycli
 ```

 Now `mycli` can be updagraded easily by using ``sudo apt-get upgrade mycli``.

 ### RHEL, Centos, Fedora:

 I haven't built an RPM package for mycli yet.
 So please use `pip` to install `mycli`.
-You can install pip on your using
+You can install pip on your system using:

 ```
     $ sudo yum install python-pip